-Below, we summarize the findings of the 2009 report about screening children and adolescents for major depressive disorders (MDD).
-We note the 2009 U.S. Preventive Services Task Force (USPSTF) recommendations and comment on the implications of this new synthesis for previous USPSTF conclusions.
+Below, we summarize the findings of the 2009 report104 about screening for MDD among children and adolescents.
+We note the 2009 USPSTF recommendations and comment on the implications of this new synthesis for previous USPSTF conclusions.
 Then we discuss the context for these results, applicability, limitations of the review and the literature, research gaps, and conclusions.